The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 It’s one of the most intriguing tours you can take as a tourist.
 You’ll see landmarks like the Bridge of Freedom and explore the tunnels beneath the demilitarized zone.

 If you’re lucky, you might even catch a glimpse of North Korea from the Dorasan Observatory!
-The tour starts early and lasts about half a day, with options to add a shooting range experience or a city tour.
+The tour starts early and lasts about half a day.
+This tour is an absolute must for anyone interested in South Korea’s culture and history!

 Nami Island & Garden of Morning Calm

-What to visit after Seoul
+Where to visit after Seoul

 So what can you do after visiting Seoul?
 I highly recommend taking a trip to Busan or Jeju Island!
 Check the weather for both destinations beforehand!